digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

   </div>

-- Ensure that when creating a service, Redis is integrated into the same cluster where your ToolJet app will be deployed.
+- Ensure that when creating a service, Redis is integrated into the same cluster where your JumpStart app will be deployed.

   **Note: Please enable public IP**